HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresize2025.md

 See [System Drawing on Windows](https://aka.ms/systemdrawingnonwindows) for more information.

 Use case:
-It is a graphics library, not an image processing library.
-It does have a lot of image manipulation functions.
+It is a graphics library, so it is more than just image processing.
+It depends on the GDI+ library, the support for System.Drawing varies per library version and system the application is running on.
+System.Drawing.Common is only supported on Windows.

 Unique selling points:
 - Popular package, well-known.
-Lots of documentation and examples available, which makes it easy to learn and implement.
+There ar lots of documentation and examples available, which makes it easy to learn and implement.
-- It is a Microsoft package, so it is well-supported.
+- It is a Microsoft package, so it is kept up-to-date.

 Drawbacks:
 - It is Windows only.
 - The real support of file formats by this package is limited.
 - Weirdness of implementation: It is a graphics library, not an image processing library.

-### ImageSharp

-ImageSharp is a fully featured, fully managed, cross-platform, 2D graphics library.
-It is quite easy to implement.
-I had to fiddle a little bit, but it was not that difficult.

-Use case:
-Cross-platform graphics library.

-Unique selling points:
-- Cross-platform (I did not test this!)
-- Ease of implementation.

-Drawbacks:
-- The license.
-It is a split license, which is not a problem for most developers, but it could be a problem for some managers.

 ### Magick.NET

 Magick.NET is a wrapper around the [ImageMagick](https://imagemagick.org/index.php) library.
+There is a lot of functionality in this library, I recommend to check the website for more information.

 Use case:
-Image processing library with extensive file format support.
+Use this library if you want to use ImageMagick image processing functionality in dotNET.
+It is a powerful image manipulation library.
+And the file format support is amazing, it supports over 100 file formats.

 Unique selling points:
 - Extensive file support.
 - Batch processing optimizations.
 - Ease of implementation
 - Open-source

 Drawbacks:
 - Figuring out which nuget packages I needed for my computer took me more time than expected.